 Connect multiple blocks to Mailchimp

-Connecting multiple Form Blocks to a single Mailchimp list can cause several issues, including dropped form submission data and disconnection from Mailchimp.
-We recommend using a separate Mailchimp list for each Form or Newsletter Block on your site when possible.
+Connecting multiple Form Blocks to a single Mailchimp audience can cause several issues, including dropped form submission data and disconnection from Mailchimp.
+We recommend using a separate Mailchimp audience for each Form or Newsletter Block on your site when possible.

-If you choose to connect multiple blocks to a single Mailchimp list, each block must be absolutely identical.
+If you choose to connect multiple blocks to a single Mailchimp audience, each block must be absolutely identical.
 Any discrepancies between type, name, or arrangement of fields between blocks will create errors.

-To fix issues with multiple blocks connected to a Mailchimp list:
+To fix issues with multiple blocks connected to a Mailchimp audience:

 - Reset the Mailchimp connection for each block.